-In this section, we intend to introduce you our respondents' views when they were asked about what can hinder their empowerment process or even generate disempowerment.
-We have already commented, when defining empowerment (link), the relevance for individuals to have resources and capacity to mobilize them with a certain control over them (Avelino & Rotmans, 2009; Zimmerman, 2000) but what happens when people experience a shortfall in resources?
-What do the people who are part of the entities understand by resources necessary for empowerment, that is what kind of resources do you mention?
-What are the most demanded resources for their empowerment, or which are those to which they have the most difficulty of access?
+In this section, we introduce our respondents' views when they were asked about what can hinder their empowerment process or even generate disempowerment.
+We have already commented, when defining empowerment, the relevance for individuals to have resources and capacity to mobilize them with a certain control over them.
+Yet what happens when people experience a shortfall in resources?
+What do the people who are part of the entities understand by resources necessary for empowerment?
+What are the most demanded resources for their empowerment?
 Is it possible to speak, in a general sense, of resources for energy citizens?
-Or are there certain latent (non-obvious) limits that confront the just and equitable energy transition?
-As shown in the image below, with regard to the different barriers or resources that disempower our respondents, those related to the social relations that are formed inside and outside the initiatives, as well as those linked to control, stand out.
-Some limitations relating to the availability of knowledge and material resources are also mentioned on fewer occasions.
-Let's start with the latter (Figure 9).
+Or are there certain latent limits that confront the just and equitable energy transition?
+As shown in Figure 9, there are many different barriers or resources that disempower our respondents: